hammad909/ezitech-Task/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

-## License

-*(Specify the license under which your project is distributed.
-Example:)*

-This project is licensed under the MIT License.

-## Screenshots (Optional)

-*(Include screenshots of the user and admin panels to visually showcase the application.)*

 ## Future Enhancements (Optional)

 *(List any planned future features or improvements.)*